Lymphatic Filariasis can be diagnosed clinically and through laboratory techniques.

-- DEC (Diethylcarbamazine) provocative test (2mg/Kg): It may be somewhat impractical to obtain blood from a patient at late night at that condition DEC provocation test is done to bring microfilariae in the periphery during day time.
+- DEC (Diethylcarbamazine) provocative test (2mg/Kg): It is somewhat impractical to obtain sample blood from a patient at late night.
+DEC provocation test is done to bring microfilariae in the periphery during day time.
 After consuming DEC, microfilariae enter into the peripheral blood in day time within 30 – 45 minutes.

 - Quantitative Blood Count (QBC):

 Filarial infection can be diagnosed rapidly by the detection of microfilaria using a microhematocrit tube coated with acridine orange.
 QBC will identify the microfilariae and will help in studying the morphology.
 Though quick it is not sensitive than blood smear examination.
 Major disadvantage of QBC method is the necessity of the fluorescence microscope.